2blam/ML/README.md

-# My Own Machine Learning Demo
+# My Own Machine Learning Reference

-This repo is my own reference to demostrate about how to create the machine learing model in Python and R.
+This repo is my own reference to demostrate about how to create the machine learing models in Python and R.